Summit Avenue station (MBTA Green Line C branch): History

 Until around 2004, the station was listed as Winchester Street to avoid confusion with Summit Avenue stop on the B branch.
 The B branch stop was closed as part of a pilot program in April 2004 (after which the C branch stop became Summit Avenue) and permanently closed the following March.

 Track work in 2018–19, which included replacement of platform edges at several stops, triggered requirements for accessibility modifications at those stops.
 Design work for Summit Avenue and seven other C Branch stations was 15% complete by December 2022.
 Designs shown in February 2024 called for the platforms to be shifted eastward, with access from both Winchester Street and Summit Avenue.
 In May 2024, the Federal Transit Administration awarded the MBTA $67 million to construct accessible platforms at 14 B and C branch stops including Summit Avenue.

-As of June 2024, construction is expected to be complete in fall 2026.
+The MBTA awarded a $41.9 million design-build contract in April 2025.
+Designs shown in February 2026 called for the platforms to be shifted westward, with access from both Marion Street and Summit Avenue.
+By March 2026, preliminary construction work was expected to take place in April and May 2026, followed by main construction from July to September 2026.
+Construction began during a shutdown of the C Branch on May 6–17, 2026.
+The outbound platform at Summit Avenue was closed from July 20–August 7, 2026, for reconstruction, followed by a closure of the whole branch from August 8–16.